Paradox of radiation of charged particles in a gravitational field: Resolution by Rohrlich

 The fields measured by an observer supported on the surface of the Earth are different.
 Given the electric and magnetic fields in the falling frame, we have to transform those fields into the frame of the supported observer.
 This manipulation is not a Lorentz transformation, because the two frames have a relative acceleration.
 Instead, the machinery of general relativity must be used.

 In this case the gravitational field is fictitious because it can be "transformed away" by appropriate choice of coordinate system in the falling frame.
 Unlike the total gravitational field of the Earth, here we are assuming that spacetime is locally flat, so that the curvature tensor vanishes.
 Equivalently, the lines of gravitational acceleration are everywhere parallel, with no convergences measurable in the laboratory.
 Then the most general static, flat-space, cylindrical metric and line element can be written:

 where $c$ is the speed of light, $\tau$ is proper time, $x, y, z, t$ are the usual coordinates of space and time, $g$ is the acceleration of the gravitational field, and $u(z)$ is an arbitrary function of the coordinate but must approach the observed Newtonian value of $1 + gz/c^2$.
 This formula is the metric for the gravitational field measured by the supported observer.

 Meanwhile, the metric in the frame of the falling observer is simply the Minkowski metric:

 From these two metrics Rohrlich constructs the coordinate transformation between them:

 When this coordinate transformation is applied to the electric and magnetic fields of the charge in the rest frame, it is found to be radiating.
 Rohrlich emphasizes that this charge remains at rest in its free-fall frame, just as a neutral particle would.
 Furthermore, the radiation rate for this situation is Lorentz-invariant, but it is not invariant under the coordinate transformation above because it is not a Lorentz transformation.

-What about a supported charge, then?
-Does it not radiate due to the equivalence principle?
-To answer this question, start again in the falling frame.
+To see whether the supported charge should radiate, we start again in the falling frame.

 As observed from the freefalling frame, the supported charge appears to be accelerated uniformly upward.
 The case of constant acceleration of a charge is treated by Rohrlich.
 He finds a charge $e$ uniformly accelerated at rate $g$ has a radiation rate given by the Lorentz invariant:

 The corresponding electric and magnetic fields of an accelerated charge are also given in Rohrlich.
 To find the fields of the charge in the supporting frame, the fields of the uniformly accelerated charge are transformed according to the coordinate transformation previously given.
 When that is done, one finds no radiation in the supporting frame from a supported charge, because the magnetic field is zero in this frame.
 Rohrlich does note that the gravitational field slightly distorts the Coulomb field of the supported charge, but not enough to be observable.
 So although the Coulomb law was discovered in a supporting frame, general relativity tells us that the field of such a charge is not precisely $1/r^2$.